ductinhkzz/ductinhkzz/README.md

 - 💬 Ask me about **anything related to Javascript or Typescript**

-- 📄 Know about my experiences more than 5 years
+- 📄 More than 5 years of experience

 <h3 align="left">Connect with me:</h3>
 <p align="left">